Roe v Wade Protesters

 • Donate to local clinics and abortion funds.
 You can find a list of local clinics at the National Network of Abortion Funds here.
 These funds need your support because they raise millions of dollars to provide resources to local clinics that don’t get the same kind of high-profile attention as Planned Parenthood or the ACLU.
 Although these are great places to support, please make sure you are helping the folks at the local level, especially now that residents in banned states are traveling to access states for care.

-• Donate to Indigenous Women Rising.
+• Donate to Indigenous Women Rising, the country’s only abortion fund for Native Americans.

 • Volunteer for an abortion fund or organization in addition to, or in place of, donating money.
-You can contact your local abortion fund—or the fund closest to you—to ask what they need in the form of volunteer work.
+You can contact your local abortion fund — or the fund closest to you—to ask what they need in the form of volunteer work.

 • Understand what your rights are where you live and share accurate information after fact-checking it.
-There are people in your state and in neighboring states who are looking for safe people to turn to when they have questions about who they can obtain an aboriton.
+There are people in your state and in neighboring states who are looking for safe people to turn to when they have questions about who they can obtain an abortion.
 Be that person.

 • Learn about Plan C, an organization that will help you gain access to abortion pills if you don’t live in an access state.